alangrainger/obsidian-google-photos/docs/Setup.md

 Redirect URI: `https://alangrainger.github.io/obsidian-google-auth-proxy/?handler=google-photos`

+> **What is this?**
+>
-> 👉 Google OAuth cannot use an `obsidian://` URL as a redirect URI, so we use a proxy running on Github Pages to transparently pass a Google OAuth request back to Obsidian.
+> Google OAuth cannot use an `obsidian://` URL as a redirect URI, so we use a proxy running on Github Pages to transparently pass a Google OAuth request back to Obsidian.
 The incoming data in itself is useless without the `client_id` and `client_secret` which only exist inside your vault.
-Because it is on Github Pages, you can check the source yourself to see that it has the single function of transparently passing data back to Obsidian.
+Because it is on Github Pages, you can check the source yourself to see that it has the single function of transparently passing data back to Obsidian: https://github.com/alangrainger/obsidian-google-auth-proxy

 <img src="https://github.com/alangrainger/obsidian-google-photos/assets/16197738/67aa8070-0707-40d6-af08-bda414d2d1cd" style="width:500px">